tougheryeti604/dBHt_prediction_II/README.md

 Current Cross Attention Transformer model used for training to predict dBHt values

-The script provides the model architecture, data calling, training and testing loops
+The script provides the model architecture, data calling, training and testing loops.

+Checkpoint for saving of model parameters implemented, in case training loop is cut due to lack of memory.

 ### u_train_model_dBHt_debug_ver.py